California Vehicle Registration Renewal: Step-by-Step

 The State of California Department of Motor Vehicles dictates all drivers must renew their vehicle’s registration every year by their birthday.
 Those that forgo their registration renewal may face late fees and penalties.

-Car registration renewal in California is available:
+Car Registration Renewal in California is Available:

 • In-person